PickNikRobotics/beta_moveit_website/case-studies/case-study-rtr.md

 ![Image2](/assets/images/case_studies/real_time_robotics/image2.png)

 The collaboration with [Realtime Robotics](https://rtr.ai) has shown that MoveIt is adaptable to new planning methodologies.
 Reliable real-time planning and collision checking are long expected key features required by modern robot applications and also a driving factor for the development of [ROS 2.0](https://index.ros.org/doc/ros2/).
 The project reflects the importance of online-planning capabilities in current MoveIt versions and the implementation of [MoveIt 2](https://moveit.ros.org/moveit!/ros/2019/03/01/announcing-the-moveit-2-port.html).

+**ABOUT**

+Realtime Robotics is enabling robotics and automation to reach its full potential through a combination of vastly improved basic sensorimotor capabilities, ease of programming and design, and safe human-robot collaboration.
+Realtime Robotics, Inc.’s responsive motion planning eliminates a huge challenge on the evolutionary path for robots and autonomous vehicles: the constraining trade-off between speed and safety.
+Its innovative products, RapidPlan and RapidSense, harness next-generation computer processors and software that make it possible for robots and autonomous vehicles to evaluate alternative scenarios and choose the optimal path to avoid collisions – all within milliseconds.

+The company was founded in 2016, by Duke University professors Dan Sorin, George Konidaris, and top researchers Sean Murray and Will Floyd-Jones, based on groundbreaking DARPA-funded research in motion planning.
+Based in Boston, the company’s early investors include Sparx Group Co., Ltd., Toyota AI, and Scrum Ventures.
+More information about Realtime Robotics, its technology and the business benefits it offers can be found on the company’s website: [https://rtr.ai](https://rtr.ai).

 **Relevant Links**